Mutation of the variety Blauburgunder

 Pinot Gris was probably brought from Burgundy to Austria by Cistercian monks back in the 13th or 14th century – which is why the variety was once referred to as “Grauer Mönch” (grey monk).

-Origin: France, Burgundy.
-Grauburgunder (Pinot gris) was brought from Burgundy to Austria in the 13th or 14th century by Cistercian monks – which is why the variety once was referred to as the Grauer Mönch, or gray monk.
-The grape made its way to Germany from Burgundy or Champagne, and in 1711, it was found in a vineyard – which no longer exists – by businessman Johann Seger Ruland from Speyer.
-From there, the variety was planted under the name of Ruländer.
+he grape made its way to Germany from Burgundy or the Champagne region and in 1711, it was found in a vineyard – which no longer exists – by the tradesman Johann Seger Ruland from Speyer (Palatinate).
+From here, the variety spread, referred to as “Ruländer”.

 Important ampelographic features

-Significance, conditions: The variety reaches a high natural sugar content and is, therefore, well-suited for Spätlese and Auslese wine styles.
-The vines are demanding and prefer warm slope sites with deep nutrient-rich soil and good water retention.
+This variety achieves a high natural sugar content and is, therefore, well-suited for Spätlese and Auslese wines.

 These vines are demanding and prefer warm, hillside vineyards with a nutrient-rich soil, where they can root deeply and enjoy a good supply of water.

 Area under vine in Austria

 (as a proportion of the variety’s total area)